descarteslabs/DL-COVID-19/README.md

 [descarteslabs.com/mobility-v097](https://www.descarteslabs.com/mobility-v097).
 We intend to update the data in this repository regularly.

+Note: Data for 2020-04-20 did not meet quality control standards, and was not released.

 ## Mobility Data

 [NDJSON](https://github.com/ndjson/ndjson-spec) format data can be found in the